gliptak/lecture-source-py/source/rst/python_essentials.rst

 In Python, the standard style is set out in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.

-(Occasionally we'll deviate from PEP8 in these lectures to better match mathematical notation)
+(Occasionally we'll deviate from PEP8 in these lectures to better match mathematical notations)